luismartinezs/openai-node/README.md

   - [ ] Function that builds the prompt from history and current input
 - [ ] It keeps a summary of the history (up to a limit) and prepends it to input
 - [ ] It searches related history entries using embedding and prepends it to prompt
+- [ ] Add eslint and prettier

+### Hal

+- The bot keeps track of the last 5 answers
+- The answers are stored in-memory in an array
+- The initial prompt (bot definition) is always included